Please note: This article was published a long time ago. Some facts might have been changed since then!

-During 1996, such a research study was undertaken right here in Charleston, West Virginia.
+In 1996, such a research study was undertaken right here in Charleston, West Virginia.
 Two of the doctors performing the research are friends of mine, and avid cyclists themselves.
 For them, their research could have personal relevance.

-Their study made extensive use of the PSA (Prostate Specific Antigen) Blood Test that can detect prostate cancer in its earliest stages.
+Their study made extensive use of the PSA (Prostate-Specific Antigen) Blood Test that can detect prostate cancer in its earliest stages.
 Without hesitation, I offered myself as a participant for the study.

 Eliminating most of the medical jargon, here is a summary of the study: